cysouw/diathesis/text/c07_participle.md

 ### Adverbially used participles {#sec:participles-secondary-predicates}

 Participles that can be used adnominally can also be used adverbially, as so-called depictive secondary predicates [@next a], see also [@sec:adverbials-depictive-predicates].
 In such sentences, the participle functions syntactically like an adverb in the sentence structure [@next b].
 The problem is that constructions with adverbial participles, like [@next a], are highly similar to light-verb constructions.
-For example, both constructions are coherent [@next c,d].
+For example, both constructions are coherent [@next c,d], see [@sec:intro-coherence] on the notion 'coherence'.

 ::: ex
 a.
 Er verkauft die Nägel gebogen.